rahulprajapat9/Kiwi/README.md

-# Kiwi readme
+# readme

 ## Pointers to browse this repo:
 - src/sensor.c and src/gateway.c contains the handle communication function for sensor nodes and gateway respectively.

-- includes folder contains various header files provided by Kiwi
+- includes folder contains various header files

 - protocol.md describes the custom internet protocol implemented by me in this project